BrianGator/Playwright-Automation-Abstractions-Fixtures-Complex-Scenarios/README.md

 4. `npm install` to install the node depencies
 5. `npx playwright install` to install the playwright browsers
 6. `npx playwright test` to run all the test in the directory
-7. Utilize the links found in [RESOURCES.MD](RESOURCES.md) for each video.